nebari-dev/nebari-docs/docs/docs/how-tos/nebari-do.md

    mkdir nebari-do && cd nebari-do
    ```

-2. Executing the command below will generate a basic config file with an infrastructure based on **AWS**.
+2. Executing the command below will generate a basic config file with an infrastructure based on **DigitalOcean**.

     - `projectname` will be the name of the folder/repo that will manage this Nebari deployment (it will be created).
     - `domain` will be the domain endpoint for your Nebari instance.